stadt-karlsruhe/ckanext-extractor/README.rst

 Paster Commands
 ===============
+In general, *ckanext-extractor* works automatically: whenever a new resource is created or an existing resource changes, its metadata is extracted and indexed.
-For administration purposes, metadata can be managed from the command line using the paster_ tool.
+However, for administration purposes, metadata can also be managed from the command line using the paster_ tool.

 .. _paster: http://docs.ckan.org/en/latest/maintaining/paster.html